-Information to be disclosed in resolutions closing meetings to the public
+Information to be Disclosed in Resolutions Closing Meetings to the Public

-- The grounds on which part of a meeting is closed must be stated in the decision to close that part of the meeting and must be recorded in the minutes of the meeting.
-The grounds must specify the following: - (a) the relevant provision of section 10A(2) of the Act, - the matter that is to be discussed (b) during the closed part of the meeting, - the reasons why the part of the (c) meeting is being closed, including (if the matter concerned is a matter other than a personnel matter concerning particular individuals, the personal hardship of a resident or ratepayer or a trade secret) an explanation of the way in which discussion of the matter in an open meeting would be, on balance, contrary to the public interest.
+14.21 The grounds on which part of a meeting is closed must be stated in the decision to close that part of the meeting and must be recorded in the minutes of the meeting.
+The grounds must specify the following:

+- (a) the relevant provision of section 10A(2) of the Act, - (b) the matter that is to be discussed during the closed part of the meeting, - (c) the reasons why the part of the meeting is being closed, including (if the matter concerned is a matter other than a personnel matter concerning particular individuals, the personal hardship of a resident or ratepayer or a trade secret) an explanation of the way in which discussion of the matter in an open meeting would be, on balance, contrary to the public interest.